Human rights in the Democratic Republic of the Congo: Internally displaced persons (IDPs)

+A report in 2006 noted that;

-As of June 30, MONUC estimated there were approximately 1.1 million IDPs, concentrated in the east, particularly in North Kivu Province (see section 1.g.).
+As of June 2006, MONUC estimated there were approximately 1.1 million IDPs, concentrated in the east, particularly in North Kivu Province (see section 1.g.).

 Military operations conducted by the FARDC with MONUC support against armed groups outside government control led to internal displacement of many persons during the year.
 Attacks on local populations by armed groups also caused significant displacements (see section 1.g).

 The transitional government did not provide protection or assistance to IDPs, who continued to rely exclusively on humanitarian organizations for assistance.
 The transitional government generally allowed domestic and international humanitarian organizations to provide assistance to IDPs.
 Fighting between the FARDC and armed groups sometimes restricted the ability of humanitarian organizations to assist IDPs (see section 1.g.).
 The transitional government did not attack or target IDPs, nor did it forcibly return or resettle IDPs under dangerous conditions.
 However, in April MONUC reported that FARDC soldiers had subjected numerous IDPs to forced labor in cassiterite mines in Mitwaba, Katanga Province.

 On several occasions, armed groups denied access to IDPs by humanitarian organizations or obstructed their ability to deliver supplies (see section 1.g.).

 Protection of refugees

+A report in 2006 noted that;

 The law provides for the granting of asylum or refugee status in accordance with the 1951 UN Convention relating to the Status of Refugees and its 1967 protocol, and the transitional government had established a rudimentary system for providing protection to refugees.
 In practice, it granted refugee and asylum status and provided protection against refoulement, the return to a country where individuals feared persecution.

 The transitional government provided temporary protection to an undetermined number of individuals who may not have qualified as refugees under the 1951 convention and its 1967 protocol.

 The transitional government cooperated with the UNHCR and other humanitarian organizations in assisting refugees and asylum seekers.

-Two Sudanese claiming to be refugees accused the border patrol of arbitrarily detaining them.
-They were released the same day.
-A MONUC investigation was unable to verify their status as refugees.

-Transitional government authorities did not provide adequate security to refugees.

-Unlike in the previous year there were no reports that uniformed armed men recruited children in refugee camps for use as soldiers.

 Political rights

-The constitution provides citizens the right to change their government peacefully, and citizens exercised this right in practice through credible presidential, parliamentary, and provincial elections based on universal suffrage.
+The country is a centralized constitutional republic and voters elect the president and the lower house of parliament; the last elections for presidential, legislative, and provincial posts were held on December 30, 2018.
+Some irregularities were reported, but the 2019 inauguration of President Félix Tshisekedi was the first peaceful transfer of power in the country's history.